frobnitzem/ptc-catalog/catalog/PeerProgress.md

 ## Target

 According as circumstances are favorable, one should modify one's plans.
+(Sun Tzu)

 ## User Story